Ex3cuter/Aspect-Anticheat/README.md

 If you use anything from this please leave credits…

 Also I spent alot of time on this so if you could be nice and spare a star or follow on the github it would be very nice!

 ```
+Also if you need any help join my discord at https://discord.gg/SHz9z3G4e2